The Original Airplane Repo

 On the back of the tow truck was one of those crushed cars, like you see at the junkyard, that have been compressed into a little cube.
 Some of the metal seemed to be silver in color.

 Jodi’s jaw dropped.
 She gaped, stunned, while the guy from the rental agency stood there tapping his clipboard with a gold pen.

-Then I noticed the flies, swarming and crawling over the crushed remains of the Porsche.
+Then we noticed the flies, a thick black swarm buzzing and crawling over the crushed remains of the Porsche.
 No oceanfront rendezvous for us now.
 Round Two with the cops.

 I told the guy with the clipboard: “You better call the Police.”

 Jodi looked at me.